NitrousSL/api/README.md

     // define the metadata for our module public static readonly meta = {
-        name: "cashapp",
+        name        : "cashapp",
-        category: Category.Username,
+        category    : Category.Username,
-        description: "Searches for a given username on CashApp."
+        description : "Searches for a given username on CashApp."
     };

     // call the superclass constructor with our metadata